Video out now

-talker is the grunge-pop project of Los Angeles-based Celeste Tauchar.
+talker is the indie rock project of Los Angeles-based Celeste Tauchar – or as she calls it, “indie rock with glitter all over it”.
 The name is a nod to her last name, notorious in her family for being misspelled and mispronounced.

 Starting out touring and playing for other bands including electro-pop group FRENSHIP, Tauchar quickly gained extensive performance experience at venues and festivals like Red Rocks, The Bowery Ballroom (NYC), The El Rey Theatre (LA), Lollapalooza, and Outside Lands.

 After years of touring with Frenship and developing her own artistry, Tauchar began independently releasing music under the name “talker”, which received attention from such notable outlets as Billboard, NPR, Alternative Press, The A.V.
 Club, Grimy Goods, Buzzbands LA, We Found New Music, and more.
 Her first singles charted on HypeMachine and were featured on Spotify editorial playlists, all while being independently released and promoted by talker.

 talker’s second EP “Wax” was released by Common Ground Records in March 2020.
 Coming out just in time with a few days to spare before the California lockdown began, talker celebrated the release with a set at LA’s beloved Emo Nite at the Echoplex.
 The A.V.
 Club named the track "Suck Up" "an absolute riot—Tauchar cinches up her verses so tight that her spring into the chorus is nothing short of ecstatic."